22carlo22/MyRemote/app/README.md

 # Tutorial
 Follow these steps to set up your IR Remote and begin capturing signals:
 1. Tap the Bluetooth icon and select the device named "MyRemote" from the discovery list.
-Note This is a one-time setup; the app will automatically reconnect to this device in the future.
+Note: This is a one-time setup; the app will automatically reconnect to this device in the future.

 ![GIF_20260321_042605_078](https://github.com/user-attachments/assets/930730e2-7d61-487c-9aed-34b4818fbcff)